staciawyman/cortado/README.md

 64-bit Linux executables are included in the bin directory and may work for you.
 Be sure to include both the cortado directory and bin subdirectory to your path to use these.

-Cortado runs with Python version 3.8.2 and has not beed tested with others.
+Cortado runs with Python version 3.8.2 and above and has not beed tested with others.

 The following Python libraries must also be installed: